SAP Commerce Cloud Migration Checklist: 6 Phases That Actually Matter

 Data model review.
 Does your type system need changes for the cloud?
 Are there custom item types that could be replaced by standard Commerce Cloud functionality?
 Efficient data handling matters more in a managed cloud environment where you can’t tune database configurations directly.

 Integration protocol check.
 On-prem integrations often use protocols (file-based transfers, direct database connections) that don’t work in Commerce Cloud.
 Map every integration and confirm the communication protocol works in the cloud environment.
+This is the one that catches people off guard the most.
+De facto, it’s the number one source of “how did we miss this” conversations.

 Phase 3: How Should You Set Up the Project?

 Agile projects succeed 42% of the time compared to 13% for waterfall (Standish Group, 2020).
-But “doing agile” isn’t enough — the project setup determines whether agile practices actually help or just add ceremony.
+But “doing agile” isn’t enough.
+The project setup determines whether agile practices actually help or just add ceremony.

 Phase 4: What Infrastructure Decisions Matter?